SolerSoft/Refract/docs/index.md

 Next there's the **Show scene while in menu** check box.

 Seeing the game while you're adjusting settings can be helpful, but sometimes it can also be distracting.
-This box shows or hides the game while you're in the menu.
+This shows or hides the game, but only while you're in the menu.

 Next we have four sliders: